jgranlun/jgranlun.github.io/README.md

 # Ramblings about Software Test Automation

-Various findings about the fascinating world of software test automation. :eyes:
+Various findings about the fascinating world of software test automation.

-## Robot Framework & Selenium
+### Robot Framework & Selenium
 <I> 18.01.2018 So, how the hell does this thing work?</I>

 I must admit that I am not that familiar (yet) with Selenium and HTML based UI testing in general.
 Here are some of the findings which I had whilst trying to automate the front end part of one of our products with Robot Framework and Selenium.